ornao/pp2main/README.md

 - For start game button to bring user to next page, the user needs to enter a username of at least 4 characters long into the input field.
 If the input field is left blank and user clicks out of field, the background of the input field changes to red and the placeholder text changes to remind the user to complete the field.
 Furthermore, if only 3 letters are entered for example, then a alert message is displayed with message that at least 4 characters long username needs to be chosen.
 Once a valid username has been provided, the username is displayed next to the user icon on the next screen and user is able to select the difficulty level of the game.
 - Username remains displayed on all game screens
 - (user-stories: 2)
+- I encountered a bug that with this aspect of my first submission for this project.
+JShint through an error that neither function was called hence I called the function to make the js valid.
+However this led to the username input box becoming invisible to the user of my first submission resulting in a fail.
+I have now instead console.log the function name as a workaround to this bug and also to make the js valid concurrently.

 ### Level page
 - Username displayed at top of page (user-stories: 2)